Front-end clients for AI image models

 A practical aside, since Mochi Diffusion is the one client on this page that depends on a separate offline model-conversion step.

-Verdict first: don’t convert.
+Don’t convert if you do not have to.
 Grab a pre-converted bundle from coreml-community (~145 community bundles covering SD 1.5, SD 2.1, SDXL forks like Animagine XL / AnythingXL / CounterfeitXL, ControlNets in both attention modes) or apple/coreml-stable-diffusion-xl-base for the official SDXL.
-That covers >95% of “things we actually want to run”.
-Self-conversion only earns its keep when we have a fresh CivitAI checkpoint nobody has packaged yet, and even then the experience is rough.
+That covers most things we want.
+Self-conversion if a chore for we have a fresh CivitAI checkpoint nobody has packaged yet and want to earn some internet points for being the one to do the work.

-The conversion pipeline lives in apple/ml-stable-diffusion.
+The conversion pipeline is in apple/ml-stable-diffusion.
 The repo is in maintenance, not development — last tagged release 1.1.1 was May 2024, last Apple commit late 2024, with one community PR landing July 2025.
 Supported architectures: SD 1.4/1.5, SD 2.0/2.1, SDXL (+refiner), SD3-medium, ControlNet (SD1.x only).
-Anything 2025-onwards — Flux, SD 3.5, Wan, Qwen-Image, Lumina, Sana — has no Apple-blessed converter path and no community fork that covers it.
+The post-SDXL generation — Flux, SD 3.5, Wan, Qwen-Image, Lumina, Sana — has no Apple-blessed converter path and no community fork that covers it.
 For those, use Draw Things (its custom Swift+Metal stack handles them natively) or any PyTorch+MPS client.

 The Mochi Diffusion repo vendors a wrapper around Apple’s converter.
 That’s the path the wiki documents and the only one that “just works”: